EmuDeck/emudeck.github.io/docs/controls-and-hotkeys/steamos/hotkeys.md

 #### melonDS (NDS) (Standalone)
 [Back to the Top](#hotkeys-table-of-contents)

 melonDS comes with a Steam Input profile for Hotkeys.
 When playing melonDS ROM shortcuts through Steam, the   `EmuDeck - Controller Hotkeys` profile will automatically be applied so you may use the below hotkeys.
+For more info, see [Emulator Button Combinations Profile](#emulator-button-combinations-profile).

 When using a frontend (ES-DE, Pegasus, or the emulator itself), the `EmuDeck - Frontend Controller Hotkeys` will automatically be applied.
 Hold `Start` for a few seconds to switch to the action set required to use the below hotkeys.
 For more info, see [Emulator Frontends Button Combinations Profile](#emulator-frontends-button-combinations-profile).